ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 ## Abiotic Module

 The abiotic module provides the microclimate and hydrology for the Virtual Rainforest.
+Using a small set of input variables from external sources such as WFDE5 ({cite}:`WFDE5-2020`) or regional climate models, the module calculates atmospheric and soil parameters that drive the dynamics of plants, animals, and microbes at different vertical levels.
+Two subroutines, the energy balance and the water balance, provide the following variables at required levels:

+- Net radiation ($R_N$) and Photosynthetic photon flux density ($PPFD$)
+- Air Temperature ($T_{air}$)
+- Relative humidity ($RH$) and vapor pressure deficit ($VPD$)
+- Soil Temperature ($T_{soil}$)
+- Soil moisture ($W_{soil}$)
+- Runoff ($RO$), mean vertical flow ($VF$) and drainage ($D$)

+### Vertical structure of atmosphere and soil

+The atmosphere is devided in four vertical layers:

+1. the top of the canopy which links the external driver to the module,
+2. the upper canopy where most photosynthetic activity occurs,
+3. the understorey where most large animal are active, and
+4. the near surface which homes ground-dwelling organisms which links the atmosphere to the top soil layer.

-The module contains three subroutines:
+The soil is represented by three vertical layers:

+1. the top soil where most microbial activity occurs,
+2. the root zone where plant water extraction is the prevalent process, and
+3. the deep soil where changes in water storage and subsurface drainage are modeled.

-### Radiation balance
+### The Energy balance

-The Radiation balance subroutine uses incoming solar radiation and vegetation structure to calculate vertical profiles of Net radiation and Photosynthetic photon flux density.
+The Energy balance subroutine uses incoming solar radiation and vegetation structure to calculate vertical profiles of $R_N$ and $PPFD$.

-### Energy balance

-The Energy balance subroutine calculates:

-1. sensible heat flux from leaves and soil,
-2. latent heat flux from leaves and soil based on the Penman-Monteith (or Priestley–Taylor) equation, and
+Based on the vertical profile of $R_N$, the subroutine derives sensible and latent heat fluxes from leaves and soil to the atmosphere and updates $T_{air}$, $RH$, and
-3. soil heat flux based on Fourier's law.

-The output of the subroutine includes vertical profiles of atmospheric temperature, relative humidity, and soil temperature.
-In the first version of the module, energy balance subroutine runs as single-column model for each grid cell independently without horizontal exchange of information.
+$VPD$ at each level.
+The vertical mixing between levels is assumed to be driven by heat conductance because turbulence is typically low below the canopy ({cite}:`MACLEAN2021`).
+Part of the $R_N$ is converted into soil heat flux.
+The vertical exchange of heat between soil layers follows that same approach as the atmospheric mixing.

-### Water balance
+### The Water balance

-The Water balance subroutine uses rainfall to calculate runoff, infiltration, soil moisture, and drainage.
-The outputs include vertical soil moisture profiles, average vertical flow, and horizontal flows between grid cells.
+The Water balance subroutine is based on the soil moisture 'bucket' scheme of the SPLASH model ({cite}:`Davis:2017`).
+The scheme uses rainfall and soil moisture of the previous timestep to calculate runoff, evaporation, condensation, and soil moisture.
+We extend the SPLASH scheme to derive soil moisture at different vertical levels, mean vertical flow, and drainage.

-All routines run on a daily time step and provide daily outputs as well as monthly statistics (multivariate probability distributions) of atmospheric temperature/humidity, soil temperature/moisture, and hydrological parameters.

 ## Disturbance Module